colinbate/svelte-ts-tailwind-template/README.md

 > Note that this isn't a SvelteKit app, this is a vanilla Svelte template with the above mentioned technologies pre-installed.

+> ## Important
+> When building your project in a CI environment, or any other time you want to use `npm run build` you will need to make sure you don't have `NODE_ENV=development` as that will cause Tailwind to use a long running process.
+You can set `TAILWIND_MODE=build` to get around this without changing `NODE_ENV`.
+Also note that in many CI environments, setting `NODE_ENV=production` will mean that your `devDependencies` are not installed, which doesn't work for Svelte apps.

 To create a new project based on this template using [degit](https://github.com/Rich-Harris/degit):

 ```bash